algolia/algolia-react-boilerplate/documentation/docs/intro.md

 Algolia is a hosted search engine, offering full-text, numerical, and faceted search, capable of delivering real-time results from the first keystroke.
 Algolia's powerful API lets you quickly and seamlessly implement search within your websites and mobile applications.
 Our search API powers billions of queries for thousands of companies every month, delivering relevant results in under 100ms anywhere in the world.

-## What is it?
+## What is the Boilerplate?

-The boilerplate (BP) is a tool built by the demo engineering team of Algolia to help build neat, reliable and fast custom demos that showcase most of the features of Algolia.
+The Boilerplate (BP) is a tool built by the Demo Engineering team of Algolia to help build neat, reliable and fast custom demos that showcase most of the features of Algolia.
 The BP is highly scalable, and customizable.
 It is made with ReactInstantSearchHooks and it is ready to be configured and deployed quickly.
 By following the steps described in this documentation you will be able to build your own Algolia application in matter of minutes.